DimitriDerthe/puppeteer-gcp-cloudfunctions/README.md

 # puppeteer-gcp-cloudfunctions
-Open-source project about end-to-end testing as a service
+Open-source project about end-to-end testing as a service with Google Cloud Functions